- Prerequisites

 - Optionally, select the dashboard and enable "always fullscreen" mode.
 Apply changes.

-Step 7.5 Activate customer user
+Step 7.5 Activate the customer user

 Next steps